 When a fault occurs on any part of the system, the trip coils of the breaker get energized.
 The moving contacts are pulled apart by some mechanism, thus opening the circuit.

-The working principle of circuit breaker is explained in this section.
+The working principle of the circuit breaker is explained in this section.

 When the contacts of a circuit breaker are separated under fault conditions, an arc is struck between them.
 The current is thus able to continue until the discharge ceases.